 Shootings.

-small-arms fire" to the south of Baghdad.
+A US soldier was killed on Wednesday (one of the three noted at the beginning) in what the BBC describes as "small-arms fire" to the south of Baghdad.
 Also dying on Wednesday from gunfire (and not included in yesterday's snapshot -- it wasn't reported then) were three police officers in Balad.
 Reuters reports seven who had been shot dead were taken to a hospital in Mosul and that three police officers were shot dead in Balad (those six are today, yesterday three police officers were shot dead in Balad).

 Elena Becatoros (AP) notes that a US soldier was shot dead in Baghdad today while on a patrol.